Who Fits Specialty Contact Lenses?

 After ensuring the lenses are a perfect fit, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will instruct you on how to insert, remove and take care of specialty contact lenses, since handling them calls for a little more precision and caution than traditional lenses.

 Interested in Specialty Contact Lenses?

 At Scleral Lens and Keratoconus Center at Issaquah Eyeworks, we can provide accurate and current information about specialty contact lenses as well as a broad scope of general contact lens products.
 We have the equipment needed to assess suitability and fit every type of lens.

-Optometrists, such as Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang, are experienced in fitting specialty contact lenses for rare eye conditions.
+Optometrists, such as Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang, are experienced in fitting specialty contact lenses for rare eye conditions.
 For us, these are not exceptions, but our every-day profession.

 Contact us today to find out which contact lens alternatives are most suitable for your specific condition.
 Scleral Lens and Keratoconus Center at Issaquah Eyeworks will make sure you receive individual consultation and care.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.